Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Adapting to variable intrinsic parameters

 Neural networks used to regress landmark locations or C-arm poses from X-rays---including our patient-specific models---are typically trained using a fixed set of intrinsic parameters (\eg source-to-detector distance, detector height and width, pixel spacing, \etc).
-However, this is incongruous with clinical workflows, as these models cannot adapt to the interventionalist changing image acquisition parameters on-the-fly (\eg panning the C-arm detector or narrowing the field of view to better visualize a particular structure).
-This clinical reality is not reflected in the DeepFluoro dataset as those images were collected during a cadaver study, and therefore the C-arm's intrinsic parameters were identical for every image.
-However, since the DSA images in the Ljubljana dataset were collected as part of real interventions, each image acquisition has different intrinsic parameters.
+However, this is incongruous with clinical workflows, as the models cannot adapt to the interventionalist's changing image acquisition parameters on-the-fly (\eg panning the C-arm detector or narrowing the field of view to better visualize a particular structure).
+This clinical reality is not reflected in DeepFluoro, a cadaver study where the intrinsic parameters were identical for every image.
+However, since the DSA images in the Ljubljana dataset were acquired during real interventions, each image has different intrinsics.

-To address this intraoperative challenge, we developed a simple geometric procedure for resampling an acquired X-ray image with a given set of intrinsic parameters to a canonical set of intrinsics using only basic image processing operations (\ie translation, cropping, and bilinear interpolation)~(\cref{fig:resample}, \textit{left}).
-With these operations, we resample an intraoperative image as if it were acquired using the same canonical intrinsic parameters with which the patient's pose regression model was trained, allowing the neural network to perform pose regression independent of changing intrinsic parameters.
+To address this intraoperative challenge, we developed a simple geometric procedure for resampling an acquired X-ray image with a given set of intrinsic parameters to a canonical set of intrinsics using only basic image processing operations~(\cref{fig:resample}, \textit{left}).
+Specifically, we resample an input intraoperative image $\mathbf I(\mathbf x)$ as $\tilde{\mathbf{I}}(\tilde{\mathbf{x}})$ where

+Here, $\mathbf{K}$ and $\tilde{\mathbf{K}}$ denote the intraoperative and canonical intrinsic matrices, respectively, and $\tilde{\mathbf{K}} \mathbf{K}^{-1}$ is a homography~\cite{hartley2003multiple}.
+This enables the neural network to perform pose regression independent of changing intrinsic parameters.
 While intraoperative images are resampled for initial pose estimation by the neural network, we render synthetic X-rays with the original intrinsic parameters during intraoperative pose refinement~(\cref{fig:resample}, \textit{right}).